fraser29/GETK/README.md

 - build virtual environment on separate workstation (ie. workstation you use for EPIC) (base python should be same "semi-major" version as on scanner - e.g. 3.6.*)
 - install pydicom via pip
 - scp entire virtual environment onto scanner
-- note - to activate virtual environment on scanner you will need source venv/bin/activate.csh (not normal source venv/bin/activate).
+- note - to activate virtual environment on scanner in default shell you will need source venv/bin/activate.csh (not normal source venv/bin/activate).

 ## To run from other python script on console